-21. Consistent with the approach established by the water businesses and used in previous years, the 2022/23 desalinated water order advice is based around five principles.
-These were developed and assessed by the water businesses to balance the benefits of using the VDP in maintaining the short- and long-term security of supply to customers against the costs of placing an order and the potential for foregone water harvest.
-Short-term water security is maintained by avoiding going into the Low Zone, and minimising the risk of going into the Medium Zone, while long-term water security is achieved by building storage recovery over a number of years when there is sufficient capacity available in the reservoirs and maintaining higher storage volumes, when storages volumes are high.
+- 21. Consistent with the approach established by the water businesses and used in previous years, the 2023/24 desalinated water order advice is based around five principles.
+These were developed and assessed by the water businesses to balance the benefits of using the VDP in maintaining the short and long-term security of supply to customers against the costs of placing an order and the potential for foregone water harvest.
+Short-term water security is maintained by avoiding going into the Critical Water Use Only Zone, and minimising the risk of going into the Be Proactive Zone, while long-term water security is achieved by building storage recovery over a number of years when there is sufficient capacity available in the reservoirs and maintaining higher storage volumes, when storages volumes are high.
 The advice is based on the water businesses assessing an appropriate balance across these principles.
 The advice is prepared recognising that while the first year order is contractually binding for the financial year, there is the opportunity to revisit the volume required in each of the second and third years, as part of the annual planning and ordering cycle.
 This allows adaptation based on the storage levels and outlooks at the time.
-The technical assessments of different potential desalinated water order volumes for 2022/23 described later in this document take this ability to adapt subsequent order volumes into account.

-- 22. The intent of the principles is to provide for water security for Melbourne and surrounding regions supplied from the system by avoiding storages from falling to low levels, while avoiding the potential for foregoing harvest of lower cost water from within the system in wetter years (although this can potentially provide environmental benefits for downstream waterways).
+The technical assessments of different potential desalinated water order volumes for 2023/24 described later in this document take this ability to adapt subsequent order volumes into account. - 22.
+The intent of the principles is to provide for water security for Melbourne and surrounding regions supplied from the system by avoiding both storages falling to low levels, and the potential for foregoing harvest of lower cost water from within the system in wetter years (although this can potentially provide environmental benefits for downstream waterways).
 In satisfying these at times competing objectives, customer impacts should be minimised.
-The principles are: - Principle 1: Chance of storage volume falling below the Low Zone Action Point
+The principles are: - Principle 1: Chance of storage volume falling into the Critical Water Use Only Zone

-Storages should remain above the Low Zone described in the metropolitan water businesses' Drought Preparedness Plans on 30 November 2022, 30 November 2023 and 30 November 2024 under a severe drought sequence, which is defined as the driest sequence among the modelled streamflow sequences.
+Storages should remain above the Critical Water Use Only Zone described in the metropolitan water businesses' Drought Preparedness Plans on 30 November 2023, 30 November 2024 and 30 November 2025 under a severe drought sequence, which is defined as the driest sequence among the modelled streamflow sequences.

-• Principle 2: Chance of storage volume falling below the Medium Zone Action Point
+• Principle 2: Chance of storage volume falling into the Be Proactive Zone

-Storages should remain above the Medium Zone described in the metropolitan water businesses' Drought Preparedness Plans on 30 November 2022, 30 November 2023 and 30 November 2024 under 90 per cent of modelled streamflow sequences.
+Storages should remain above the Be Proactive Zone described in the metropolitan water businesses' Drought Preparedness Plans on 30